 Once we calculated initial service rates, we compared them to the current service rates and made adjustments considering a projected increase in costs of service delivery.
 Where necessary, we adjusted the initial rates.
+After provider feedback, the ADC rate was adjusted up based on a change in the assumed units per day of services received.

 The ADC must submit claims in 15 minute increments for the duration of time the services were provided and will be reimbursed by DOM the lessor of the maximum daily cap of \$62.08 in Year 1 or the total amount of the 15 minute increment units billed.
 The duration of the service time should begin upon the person's entry in the facility and end upon their departure.

-Projected rates for waiver years following the initial year were based on an expected two point six (2.6) percent increase in accordance with the average projected Consumer Price Index.
+Projected rates for waiver years following the initial year were based on an expected one point six (1.6) percent increase in accordance with the average projected Consumer Price Index Core based on the prior 12 months as identified in the US Congress Joint Economic Committee report for Mississippi in June 2022.